 Richard Kaufman is a partner and corporate lawyer with Foley & Lardner LLP where his practice includes structuring and negotiation of strategic partnerships and collaborations, technology transfers and licenses, spin-out transactions, manufacturing agreements, and clinical research agreements, as well as engagements for financings, mergers, acquisitions, and divestitures.
 He is co-chair of the Life Sciences Industry Team, former managing partner of the San Diego office, former vice chair of the firm’s Private Equity & Venture Capital Practice, and a member of the Transactional & Securities and Chemical, Biotechnology & Pharmaceutical Practices.

-Mr. Kaufman has significant experience with a wide variety of corporate and securities transactions for companies in the life sciences industry, including developers of drugs, biologics, medical devices, and discovery and informatics tools.
+Richard has significant experience with a wide variety of corporate and securities transactions for companies in the life sciences industry, including developers of drugs, biologics, medical devices, and discovery and informatics tools.

-Mr. Kaufman has represented clients in, among other matters, dozens of strategic partnership, licensing and collaboration negotiations with companies including Novartis, Hoffmann – La Roche, Amgen, Genentech, AstraZeneca, Wyeth, Johnson & Johnson, Eli Lilly, Chiron, Biogen, Genzyme, Baxter, SmithKline, Warner-Lambert, G.D.
+Richard has represented clients in, among other matters, dozens of strategic partnership, licensing and collaboration negotiations with companies including Novartis, Hoffmann – La Roche, Amgen, Genentech, AstraZeneca, Wyeth, Johnson & Johnson, Eli Lilly, Chiron, Biogen, Genzyme, Baxter, SmithKline, Warner-Lambert, G.D.
 Searle, Ciba-Geigy, Chugai, Astellas, Ono and others.
 He has been responsible for the negotiation of well over 100 manufacturing and development agreements for biologics, drugs and medical devices, and for the negotiation of hundreds of clinical trial agreements, agreements with clinical research organizations and other clinical development service providers.

-In 2010 - 2014 and 2016, The Legal 500 recognized Mr. Kaufman in the category of patent licensing and transactional and again for his work in health care – life sciences in 2013, 2015, and 2016, mergers, acquisitions and buyouts in 2014, and M&A/corporate and commercial - venture capital and emerging companies in 2015.
+In 2010 - 2014 and 2016, The Legal 500 recognized Richard in the category of patent licensing and transactional and again for his work in health care – life sciences in 2013, 2015, and 2016, mergers, acquisitions and buyouts in 2014, and M&A/corporate and commercial - venture capital and emerging companies in 2015.